darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/README.md

 ./test_demos.sh
 ```

-This script will Wait for each demo's load balancer address to appear, waits for DNS to resolve, then runs `curl` against the address.
+This script will wait for each demo's load balancer address to appear, wait for DNS to resolve, and then run `curl` against the address.
 It will report **PASS** or **FAIL** per demo with bounded timeouts (won't hang forever if AWS
 never finishes provisioning).